 The term entourage effect is used to describe a theory about how all of the compounds found in cannabis work together as they interact with the body.

-Introduced in 1998 by renowned researchers Raphael Mechoulam and S. Ben-Shabat, the entourage effect theory suggests that the natural benefits of cannabis is enhanced when it contains the full-spectrum of cannabinoids, terpenes, and other natural compounds that are naturally found within the plant.
+Introduced in 1998 by renowned researchers Raphael Mechoulam and S. Ben-Shabat, the entourage effect theory suggests that the natural benefits of cannabis are enhanced when it contains the full-spectrum of cannabinoids, terpenes, and other natural compounds that are naturally found within the plant.

 In other words, these scientists believe that consuming full-spectrum CBD oil offers greater natural wellness properties than if you were to take isolated CBD compounds alone.